7 things to know about reDesignED

 Scenario

 At this moment in history, the field of education is confronted with multiple simultaneous challenges: 1) how to navigate post-pandemic recovery and address the learning losses that have widened already long-standing achievement gaps, 2) how to counter the lack of engagement, motivation, absenteeism, and even drop-out rates by which students are letting us know that they are not finding school relevant and worth attending, 3) how to use emerging technologies as meaningful tools for learning, 4) how to foster enduring human-centered skills and dispositions so that all students can thrive and take advantage of what the future has to offer; 5) how to teach learners more than narrow disciplinary content to foster a mindset that is prepared to succeed in an increasingly volatile, uncertain, complex, and ambiguous (VUCA) modern world.
-Placing the above challenges in the context of a teaching workforce that is experiencing turnover, shortages and exhaustion from years of emergency remote teaching during the pandemic while at the same time asking teachers to address these simultaneous challenges presents the perfect storm.
+Placing the above challenges in the context of a teaching workforce that is experiencing turnover, shortages and exhaustion from years of emergency remote teaching while at the same time asking teachers to address these simultaneous challenges presents the perfect storm.

 01 | What is reDesignED?